Our aim is to conserve and restore flower rich grasslands in Monmouthshire by enabling members to manage their own fields and gardens effectively

 - We help members apply for grants to help manage their grasslands.

-If you have a question about managing your meadow or plant identification or need for example, brambles mowed, contact one of our experts:
+If you have a question about managing your meadow or plant identification, contact one of our experts: